 Raz - my tips for fostering a child with Down Syndrome

-We spoke to Raz, a member of our fostering team, about her personal experience of caring for a child with Down Syndrome and what advice she would give to our foster carers.
+We spoke to Raz, a Life Story Work practitioner with our fostering team, about her personal experience of caring for a child with Down Syndrome and what advice she would give to our foster carers.

 October is Down Syndrome (DS) Awareness Month.
 I normally post all over social media about how wonderful it is to be a mummy to a child with an extra chromosome.
 This year I have been quiet and that’s because, quite frankly, everyone I know and everyone who follows me on social media knows how proud I am of my child.
 I am conscious that I am spamming everyone with the same myth busters and the same positive message they have heard for the last seven years.